-The Lake Prevatt watershed was divided into two distinct subwatersheds, shown in Figure 12, to provide separate runoff volumes to the North and South Lobes of the lake.
+The Prevatt watershed was divided into two distinct subwatersheds, shown in Figure 12, to provide separate runoff volumes to the North and South Lobes of the lake.
 The delineation of Lake Prevatt's subwatersheds was done based on the topobathymetric data using standard ArcGIS Spatial Analyst hydrology tools.
-The site visits were done to verify the watershed boundary as well as the lake's natural discharge point.
+The site visits were done to verify the watershed boundary as well as the structure's location and the lake's discharge point.
 The lake connectivity of the two lobes at high stage (above 51 ft) was confirmed with the new bathymetry data as well.